 It’s not expected that you’ll work a solid eight-hour block and blissfully sign off at the end of the day.
-Social media managers are “on-call” nearly 24/7, and your brand might need you to help handle a crisis after working hours.
+Social media managers are “on-call” nearly 24/7, especially during the holidays, and your brand might need you to help handle a crisis after working hours.
 That’s okay — as social media managers, we don’t expect to have normal working hours anyway.
 But it’s really important for you to specify times that are off-limits (for working out, socializing, quiet time, eating, etc.).
 By establishing limits, you can help to avoid social media burnout syndrome.

 A lot of us try to live by a work-first mentality: Don't put off until tomorrow what you can do today.
 The problem with this approach is that you can do a lot in one day, but you don’t necessarily have to — and you probably shouldn’t.
 It’s better to do a great job on a couple tasks than a lousy job on a bunch.
 Reframe your work motto to be: Don’t put off until tomorrow what you should do today.

 If you’re nearing the end of your working hours, it’s okay to ask (either yourself or someone else) whether a new task can wait until tomorrow.
 There’s nothing wrong with acknowledging that you’ve seen a request but won’t be able to handle it until the following day, even if you’re dealing with a client.

 Evaluating the time-sensitivity of a need doesn’t make you a procrastinator — it just makes you a strategic thinker.
 That’s a good thing, and it will help you to mitigate burn out as a social media manager.